aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 At this time, we support both Pydantic V1 and V2.
 For a future major version, we will only support Pydantic V2.

+### Required resources

+SAM example here otherwise it's not enough to say "create a Lambda function".

+#### IAM permissions

+A table explaining the required permissions, summarizing the official AWS docs

 ### Your first Agent

-To create a Bedrock Agent, use the `BedrockAgentResolver` to annotate your actions.
+To create an Agent for Amazon Bedrock, use the `BedrockAgentResolver` to annotate your actions.
 This is similar to the way [all the other Event Handler](api_gateway.md) resolvers work.

 === "Lambda handler"